wuruochong/a2fp_OSTRTA/README.md

 - Priority Queue:
     - defense towers can accurately target monsters
     - next alarm to ring is properly placed
+    - determines priority of events in event planner
 - Queue:
     - monsters are created in the order they were bought
 - Linked List